infinum/design-handbook/Design process/Discovery/Research.md

 ## Affinity diagramming

 If you got yourself in any of the research methods, the affinity diagram information sorting would help clear your head and pull out the most valuable facts for the project.
-[This NNGroup's article](https://www.nngroup.com/articles/affinity-diagram/) will help you to grasp the concept of affinity diagraming.
+[This NNGroup's article](https://www.nngroup.com/articles/affinity-diagram/) will help you to grasp the concept of affinity diagramming.

 ## 📚 Recommended reading